pachterlab/k-spaces/README.md

         assignment: default "hard".
 Other options: "soft" and "closest". fixed spaces: list of dicts {'vec':[basis],'tr':translation} where basis vectors and translation are all lists of length D init spaces: list of affine_subspaces (see affine_subspace_.py) to intialize with.
-        objective: default (strongly recommended) is L2 but TLAD and L1 are options.
-TLAD minimizes total least absolute distance (as opposed to the sum of squared distances by L2, and L1 minimizes the manhattan distance.
-TLAD and L1 are slow as currently implemented and not recommended.
-Probabilistic model selection is not implemented for these and must be done manually.
         max_iter: maximum number of EM iterations
         tol: default 0.05. tolerance for determining EM convergence.
         initializations: default 1.
 5-10 is recommended.
 Number of EM initializations to do.